LoyolaChicagoBooks/introcs-csharp/rst/data/programstructure.rst

 execution orders that do *not* match textual order.
-Whatever the order of execution given by the program, it is important to always keep track of the current state of the program, one statement at a time: whhat statement was just executed, what are the values of variables, and what will be executed next.
+Whatever the order of execution given by the program, it is important to always keep track of the current state of the program, one statement at a time: what statement was just executed, what are the values of variables after that statement's execution, and what will be executed next.

 For now consider a small,
 artificial example program,